Thais Lloyd, Registered MBACP

 What I offer

-- A warm, safe, confidential space where you can talk about your difficulties and concerns.
+- A warm, safe, confidential space where I'll listen to you in a non-judgemental, supportive and sensitive way.

 - A genuine, honest, professional relationship with me.